Hit and Run Accident Lawyer

 • Seeking prompt medical attention: Accident victims should seek medical attention as soon as possible to ensure any hidden injuries don’t worsen.
 Be sure to follow through on any treatment advice from your doctor and attend all follow-up appointments.

 • Contacting your insurance company: As a no-fault auto insurance state, drivers turn to their own insurance companies first to cover injuries after a wreck.
 Your insurance company will pay for your injuries up to the Personal Injury Protection (PIP) limits on your policy.
-You could also be able to file a hit and run claim against the driver if you sustained a serious personal injury, as defined by Hawaii law.
+You could also file a hit and run claim against the driver if you sustained a serious personal injury, as defined by Hawaii law.
 It’s best to speak with a hit and run lawyer before starting any talks with the insurance company.

 • Establishing a pain journal: It can be difficult to claim financial compensation for intangible losses, such as pain and suffering.
 You can support your claim by creating a pain journal to record the limitations you experience due to the car crash.